 Let's see if I can sort this out for you.

-"Do I need another bridal slip if I have one built into the gown?"
+Do you really need a bridal slip if you have one built into the gown?"
 The answer is...
 Maybe.

 help you know whether you need a wedding dress slip.
 When you have your

 It depends on how wide your wedding gown is.
 If you are in a bridal shop the sales person will usually pick the right one you need.
 You can try it on and then decide if you want something smaller or bigger or none at all.